gemc/home/_documentation/gui/gui_quickstart.md

 The window is divided into three zones:

 - **Top bar** — run controls and event counters.
-- **Left button bar** — five icon buttons that select the active page.
+- **Left button bar** — six icon buttons that select the active page.
 - **Right content area** — the page selected by the left bar.

 <br/>